First Boot¶

 Troubleshooting First Boot¶

-Boot Hangs¶
+No Display or Boot Hangs¶

-- SPI NAND not erased (most common)
+- SPI NAND interference

-- Corrupt SD card
+- SD card issues

 Getting Help¶